braintree/pg_ha_migrations/README.md

 end
 ```

 In PostgreSQL 11+, primary key constraints are supported on partitioned tables given the partition key is included.
-On supported versions, the primary key is inferred by default.
-This functionality can be disabled by setting the `infer_primary_key` argument to `false`:
+On supported versions, the primary key is inferred by default (see [available options](#available-options)).
+This functionality can be overridden by setting the `infer_primary_key` argument.

 ```ruby
 # primary key will be (id, example_column)